Who is eligible to study abroad

 with St. John’s University?

-well as undergraduate and graduate students from accredited
+John’s students as well as students from accredited colleges and

 What are the requirements to study